MisterD123/RxJavaGlitch/README.md

 # RxJavaGlitch
-Minimal Example Application that demonstrates the non-synchronous propagation of Rx using RxJava
+Minimal Example Application that demonstrates the non-synchronous propagation of Rx using RxJava.

 ## Building and Running
 The included build scribt is for SBT.